Zimbra-Community/python-zimbra/README.md

   * Authenticate as user
   * Send a NoOpRequest
   * Send a NoOpRequest inside a BatchRequest
+  * Send a GetInfoRequest
+  * Send a NoOpRequest and a GetInfoRequest inside a BatchRequest

 To run the test, enter the tests subdirectory and run